isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Emergency Medical Services (EMS) Medical Directors’ Course</strong>
+<summary><strong>Emergency Medical Services (EMS) Medical Directors Course</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="317" width="576" title="EMS_Medical-Director-Course" alt="" src="https://upec.rawmix.xyz/wp-content/uploads/2019/12/EMS_Medical-Director-Course.jpg">
 </div>
-<p>The series of Emergency Medical Services (EMS) Medical Directors’ Courses
+<p>The series of Emergency Medical Services (EMS) Medical Directors Courses
 is the localised version of the NAEMSP Medical Directors Course.
 It aims to enhance the participants’ expertise in EMS issues.
 It also provides an overview of elements that run the range and depth of topics vital to EMS.</p>
 <p></p>
 <p>Originating from the National EMS Medical Directors Course &amp; Practicum
-by the National Association of EMS Physicians (NAEMSP), the <strong>EMS Medical Director course</strong> is accredited by the Asia Association in EMS (AAEMS) in Asia.</p>
+by the National Association of EMS Physicians (NAEMSP), the EMS Medical Director course is accredited by the Asia Association in EMS (AAEMS) in Asia.</p>
 <p></p>
-<p>The EMS Medical Directors’ Course can be divided into three sub-categories:</p>
+<p>The EMS Medical Directors Course can be divided into three sub-categories:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>EMS Medical Directors’ Course – An entry course for medical directors
+<p>EMS Medical Directors Course – An entry course for medical directors for
-for both EAS and MTS.
-A prerequisite for the Advanced EMS Medical Directors’ Course.</p>
+both EAS and MTS.
+A prerequisite for the Advanced EMS Medical Directors Course.</p>
 </li>
 <li>
-<p>Advanced EMS Medical Directors’ Course – This course provides advanced
+<p>Advanced EMS Medical Directors Course – This course provides advanced
 knowledge for medical directors of EAS.</p>
 </li>
 <li>